 In addition to their original supplier partner, Ecofit, the company works exclusively with a network of reputable fan manufacturers including Rosenberg, Fandis, ETRI, Sodeca, SEAT & Wellington.
 The strong team of 23 employees advise on the most effective ventilation solutions for their customers, assemble products and overcome any complex technical issue.
 Given this growth, Managing Director Grant is determined that the company’s expansion will not dilute the high standards that Axair is known for.

 Going back to 1983, a twenty something, ambitious, Grant Edwards began working out of his bedroom with no stock.
 Later Ecofit signed him up as an agent and exclusive distributor in the UK.
-This September, Ecofit celebrate their own 40th anniversary in business which Axair has been cordially invited to attend.
+In September 2016, Ecofit celebrated their own 40th anniversary in business which Axair was cordially invited to attend.
 Over the years Axair Fans has seen huge progress in terms of its premises, warehouse capacity, online presence and design aspects of the business.
 The company logo has gone from an in trend vintage colour to a simple, sleek design that represents trust, integrity and professionalism – the core values of Axair Fans.

 Axair supply industrial fans into a wide range of market places and applications with one common goal for most systems; to improve air movement efficiency and positively impact indoor air quality.

 Indoor Air Quality (IAQ) becomes ever more important in the built environment and its effects on productivity and learning become more apparent.
 The development of EC motors from Rosenberg and Ecofit allows control and instant response to changes in room environments.
 By linking EC motors to sensors, levels of humidity CO2 etc. can be continuously controlled.
 Turning down the motor performance in times of low demand can result in tremendous energy savings for the consumer.